Getting Started Edit

 It restricts the result set to only those entities tagged with the specified tags.

-It is available on the Product
+It is available on the Product, Job, and Components entities.

 tagNames Edit

-filter should be given a comma-seperated list of strings
+The tagNames filter should be given a comma-seperated list of strings

 representing a tag name.